All About DA's

 Other projects may also be classified as Integrated, where another authority such as the Rural Fire Service (RFS) is involved in the approval process, or Designated, where the proposal has the potential for significant environmental impacts.

-Check out our most commonly asked-about developments to get an indication of whether you’ll need a DA.
+Check out our common application types page to get an indication of whether you’ll need a DA.

 For guidance on whether your proposal is exempt or complying, you can also visit: